 Since WP’s ‘Page’ creator was being a recalcitrant child (to borrow a phrase from my Australian coworker — you’re required to read it in an accent, obviously), I’m writing this post to ‘stick’ to the top.
 You see, dear reader, I handed out a few impromptu business cards recently, advertising myself as a “small scale IT service”.
 Which really means I get to play with other people’s computers for money.
 And not much money, either, let’s be clear about that.
 Heck, sometimes I do it for free.
 But we’ll get to that in another post.
 Also there’s a lot of mansplaining “The Cloud”.

 So, to anybody finding this page for the first time.
 Hi!
 Welcome to my personal site / blog / thing that I sometimes write stuff on.
 On which I sometimes write.
 Thank you grammar 101.
-You’ll find a lot of posts (that’s what you call a piece of writing in a blog, a “post”) about my grief journey from losing my wife in 2018.
-But hopefully you’ll also find some humor, some movie reviews, and even a bit of tech advice once in a while.
+You’ll find a lot of posts (that’s what you call a piece of writing in a blog, a “post”) about movies.
+But hopefully you’ll also find some humor, advice, and even a bit of tech help once in a while.

 On to the point.
 Hopefully, I can help you (or someone you know) navigate this tech-infested world a bit better.
 This Zoom-tastic, TikTok-loving (God knows why), Twitter-ranting, post-millennial socially-distanced hellscape we call Earth.